EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 If there’s someone I like, do I change?
 Do I try to be whoever I think they want me to be?

 Do I become gossipy, or tough, do I start being unkind?
 How does that impact me?
-What about the people who are usually close to me?
+How does it impact the people who are usually close to me?

-. we chase the feeling of liking or being liked by someone, going from one person to the next without taking time for discovering our interests, self reflection, or developing independently
+. we chase the feeling of liking or being liked by someone, going from one person to the next.
+We don't allow time for discovering our interests, self reflection, or developing independently

-. in relationships, endings and beginnings hold a lot of intensity, and often we'll break up and get back together repeatedly with the unconscious goal to feel intensely.
+. in relationships, endings and beginnings hold a lot of intensity.
+Often we'll break up and get back together repeatedly with the unconscious goal to feel intensely.
 The emotional gymnastics all-consuming

 . much of the time, all we think and all we talk about is our drama.
 It becomes part of our identity